 This course will introduce concepts and techniques of game theory that are widely used across all fields of economics and business as well as in social sciences.
 The course is a blend of formal theories and applications in economics and business.
-It covers normal form games, extensive form games, repeated games, games of incomplete information, bargaining, auctions, and (if time allows)
+It covers normal form games, extensive form games, repeated games, games of incomplete information, bargaining, auctions, and (if time allows) coalitional games.
+Cross-listed with MGMT 383.
+Restricted to School of Business Majors and Minors.
+Prerequisites: MATH 213 or MATH 221, ECON 101, ECON 202 and Junior standing.
+Credits: 3(3-0) Offered when demand is sufficient

-ECON 393 Honors Seminar in Economics
+ECON 393 Honors Seminar in Economics II